-Heading into today, shares of the entertainment company had lost 0.28% over the past month, lagging the Consumer Discretionary sector's gain of 0.64% and the S&P 500's gain of 1.38% in that time.
+Heading into today, shares of the entertainment company had gained 0.55% over the past month, lagging the Consumer Discretionary sector's gain of 3.47% and the S&P 500's gain of 1.82% in that time.

 Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
-This is expected to be November 7, 2019.
-On that day, DIS is projected to report earnings of $0.95 per share, which would represent a year-over-year decline of 35.81%.
-Our most recent consensus estimate is calling for quarterly revenue of $19.03 billion, up 32.99% from the year-ago period.
+In that report, analysts expect DIS to post earnings of $1.48 per share.
+This would mark a year-over-year decline of 19.57%.
+Our most recent consensus estimate is calling for quarterly revenue of $21.14 billion, up 38.15% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for DIS.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for DIS should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 4.72% lower within the past month.
-DIS currently has a Zacks Rank of #5 (Strong Sell).
+Over the past month, the Zacks Consensus EPS estimate has moved 4.64% lower.
+DIS is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, DIS is holding a Forward P/E ratio of 22.13.
-For comparison, its industry has an average Forward P/E of 11.94, which means DIS is trading at a premium to the group.
+Looking at its valuation, DIS is holding a Forward P/E ratio of 27.72.
+This valuation marks a premium compared to its industry's average Forward P/E of 19.69.

-Investors should also note that DIS has a PEG ratio of 4.39 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-DIS's industry had an average PEG ratio of 2.56 as of yesterday's close.
+It is also worth noting that DIS currently has a PEG ratio of 5.82.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Media Conglomerates was holding an average PEG ratio of 5.82 at yesterday's closing price.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 223, putting it in the bottom 13% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.